AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ##### 5.1 Create new repository for theme on your Cloud Service environment{#create-a-new-theme-repo}

 To save the changes, create new repository for theme.
-Login to your [AEM Cloud Manager repository](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html#accessing-git) and add a new repository for your theme.
+Log in to your [AEM Cloud Manager repository](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html#accessing-git) and add new repository for your theme.

-1. Create a new repository for theme by clicking the **[!UICONTROL Repositories]** > **[!UICONTROL Add Repository]**.
+1. Create new repository for theme by clicking the **[!UICONTROL Repositories]** > **[!UICONTROL Add Repository]**.

    ![create new theme repo](/help/forms/assets/createrepo_canvastheme.png)